Be

 syndrome.
 High-intensity weight training coupled with a moderate weight-loss program

-can help older men and women with type 2 diabetes to improve their blood sugar control and
+can help men and women with type 2 diabetes to improve their blood sugar control and

 also boost their muscle strength and lean body mass.
 The added muscle is particularly